-Randomness Generation · Cloudflare Randomness Beacon docs
+Randomness Generation

 In this section, we describe how to use this collective key pair to generate publicly-verifiable, unbiasable, and unpredictable randomness in a distributed manner.

 First, we explain pairing-based cryptography (PBC), which has become quite popular, and is used in many modern consensus protocols or zero-knowledge proofs, such as zk-SNARKs.
-We'll then show how drand uses PBC for the randomness beacon generation phase for threshold Boneh-Lynn-Shacham (BLS) signatures.
-Finally, we'll discuss how drand links the generated threshold BLS signatures into a randomness chain.
+We will then show how drand uses PBC for the randomness beacon generation phase for threshold Boneh-Lynn-Shacham (BLS) signatures.
+Finally, we will discuss how drand links the generated threshold BLS signatures into a randomness chain.

 Pairing-based Cryptography